ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 Some of the challenges that come with a serverless architecture are:
-1. It might crash somewhere in my distributed landscape. if it does, where did it go wrong?
+1. It might crash somewhere in my distributed landscape.
+If it does, where did it go wrong?
 2. Which part of my flow is performing poorly.
 Let's find the performance bottlenecks.
 3. I cannot run all cloud services at my computer.